Principal Investigators

 Ryan Thorngren

-Ryan Thorngren is a postdoc at Harvard/MIT and soon the KITP (starting January 2021).
+Ryan Thorngren is an Assistant Professor at UCLA.
 His work is a tangle of condensed matter physics, high energy theory, and topology.
-He received his PhD in Mathematics from UC Berkeley in 2018 and was a Zuckerman fellow at the Weizmann Institute from 2018 to 2019.
+He received his PhD in Mathematics from UC Berkeley in 2018 and he was a Zuckerman fellow at the Weizmann Institute, a postdoc at Harvard CMSA and at KITP, and a member of IHES (Paris) before joining UCLA.
 Ryan has worked on higher symmetries and the phases of gauge theories, the classification of symmetry protected topological phases, anomalies and their applications, and more recently gapless topological phases, many-body Berry’s phase, and categorical symmetries.
 He is generally interested in ideas of topology and transversality as they apply to Wilsonian quantum field theory, and how we can use them to understand the quantum phases of matter.
 Ryan is an associate of the collaboration.

 Selected works: